 - Then add in cubed pineapple, mango, grapes to the gravy and mix well.

-- Seasoning: Heat oil in a tempering pan, add in mustard seeds.
+- Tempering: Heat oil in a tempering pan, add in mustard seeds.
 When they start popping, add in curry leaves and let them sizzle for few seconds.
-Remove off heat and pour this seasoning to the gravy in the bowl and mix well.
+Remove off heat and add the tempering to the gravy in the bowl and mix well.

 - Serve it as a side dish for lunch, dinner.

 Serve with rice as a side dish for lunch, dinner.

 Side Note: As the coconut gravy of this dish isn’t cooked, finish it off within 4-6 hours of preparation.
 Otherwise they tend to get spoilt as there's no cooking involved.
 You can choose to refrigerate any leftovers.
 This dish taste best while it's freshly made or is just chilled, doesn't taste too good on thawing.

 Use any type of mango, pulpy mangoes that are sweet, sour, sweet-sour, not-so-sweet, any type tastes great in the spicy-sweet masala.

 Even pineapples that are sweet, sour, sweet-sour, not-so-sweet, any type tastes great in the spicy-sweet masala.

 If you have not so good tasting mangoes or pineapples you can make this dish to empty them. ;-)